Pay attention to retention rates when selecting a Usenet provider. It can mean all the difference.

 Text vs Binary Retention

 When looking at retention rates, there’s something else to keep in mind.
-Binary files, which includes things like movies and music, take up much more space than text files.
+Binary files, which includes things like movies and music, take up much more space than text-only newsgroups.

 Because of this, many providers have higher text retention than binary retention.